craigcerto/Four-Person-Group-Solver/README.md

 When I have some time I might modernize it

 Group calculations:
-I didn't know how else to formulate every combination of 2 groups of 4 out of 8 people,
+I didn't know how else to formulate every combination of 2 groups of 4 out of 8 people, so I had loops create every possible combination of
+8 digit numbers with 8 unique digits cooresponding to each person, eliminating duplicate groups.

+Mutual Respect is calculated before group calculations Then Raw Love is calculated for each group as is the Happiness score

+Keeping track of the happiness score, the result is the maximum found